 Prior to the completion of this offering, the holders of our Series A convertible preferred stock, Series B convertible preferred stock, and Series C convertible preferred stock are entitled to receive liquidation preferences at the rate of \$2.00 per share for the Series A convertible preferred stock, \$6.218 per share for the Series B convertible preferred stock, and \$9.584 per share for the Series C convertible preferred stock, in each case plus all accrued and declared but unpaid dividends on the applicable series of stock.
 Liquidation payments to the holders of the Series A, Series B and Series C convertible preferred stock have priority and are made in preference to any payments to the holders of common stock.
-After full payment of the liquidation preference to the holders of the Series A, Series B and Series C convertible preferred stock.
+After full payment of the liquidation preference to the holders of the Series A, Series B and Series C convertible preferred stock, the remaining assets, if any, will be distributed ratably to the holders of the common stock.
 Immediately prior to the completion of this offering, all outstanding shares of our convertible preferred stock will be automatically converted into our common stock and the foregoing liquidation preferences will no longer be applicable.